 The school website Ofsted careers guidance requirements are grouped into 2 sections.
 The first around the careers program itself, and the other around the 'Provider Access Policy Statement'.
 You can view the specific requirements on our school website requirements guide.

 The Ofsted careers guidance for this section is quite straightforward.
 Each of the 4 requirements focuses on publishing your school's careers programme information on your website.

-Each of these requirements increases the transparency of what's going on in the careers programme, and what students can look forward to.
+Each of these requirements increases the transparency and awareness of what's going on in the careers programme.
+It should advise what students can look forward to and how they can find out more.
 As well as ensuring progress is measured and reviewed to maintain continued improvement.
 As a result offering the best possible careers guidance available.